The importance of the depth in a swimming pool

 Plunge Pools:

 • Plunge pools, designed for relaxation and cooling off, often have a consistent depth ranging from 0.9 to 1.5 meters.
+These smaller pools are ideal for quick cooling or hydrotherapy, but not for swimming.

 Tips for Determining the Ideal Pool Depth